shariq1989/cookbook/content/recipe/hamburger_vegetable_soup.md

 2. In a small bowl, combine the salt, pepper, red chili flakes, and garlic powder.
 Then, add it to the meat.
 3. Next, add onion, garlic, carrots, leeks, potatoes, and cabbage to the meat, and cook for 5 minutes until the vegetables soften.
 4. Stir in the peas, followed by the tomato puree and tomato paste.
-5. Add the water, [Beef Better Than Bouillion], and bay leaves.
+5. Add the water, [Beef Better Than Bouillon], and bay leaves.
 Secure the lid and set the [Instant Pot](https://amzn.to/3oosTap) high pressure for 10 minutes with quick release.
 6. Finish the soup with fish sauce and soy sauce.
 Stir to combine and allow the soup to cook for another few minutes.

 {{< end_recipe >}}